Infrared Imaging Services

 Radiant Heat and Steam Pipe Leak Detection

 Hot water pipes used in subsurface heating systems such as radiant floor systems or steam conduits contained within a concrete slab can cause major property damage and energy loss when leaks occur.
 These pipes are not readily visible on the floor’s surface, necessitating a costly and destructive effort to dig until the leak source is located.
 Failure to find a leak quickly can result in energy wasting boiler fill, damage to wooden structures, undermining of the concrete slab floor along with mold, insect and moisture problems.
-Infrared Imaging Services LLC is experienced in finding sub surface leaks in radiant floor heating systems and steam supply and condensate return lines.
+Infrared Imaging Services is experienced in finding sub surface leaks in radiant floor heating systems and steam supply and condensate return lines.
 We are experts at finding steam systems leaks in cement slabs and outdoors at large buildings and complexes.
 We specialize in helping building owners and their plumbing contractors to quickly locate leaks in steam systems and radiant floor heating systems, eliminating the need for the random destruction and costly digging to find the defect.

 These infrared images show leaks in a radiant heating system and an underground steam pipe.

 Thermal imaging precisely locates a break in an underground steam pipe in a parking lot.

 Thermogram detects a leak in a radiant heating system.
 The pipe layout is visible as is the flow of water under the concrete floor.

 New Construction Quality Control